 Most of my work I feel is part of my flesh and blood, as a consequence I have been too attached to sell any of my work even though I’ve been offered decent bids on pieces.

 Today I realize I have hundreds of pieces which over fill my studio and living spaces.
-Therefore if you are truly drawn to one of works I will consider a reasonable bid (not all will be available to sell).
+Therefore if you are truly drawn to one of my works I will consider a reasonable bid (not all will be available to sell).

 Please inquire on a piece you truly want and will show in your environment.